javmart/zero-to-qed/docs/src/15_subtyping.md

 ## Classic Results

 The machinery is in place.
 You understand types, proofs, tactics, and the refinements that make specifications precise.
 Next we put it all together: classic mathematical proofs formalized in Lean.
 Bezout's identity, the infinitude of primes, the irrationality of root two.
-The hits.
+All the greatest hits.